dokdar/10x-cards/.ai/api-plan.md

     -   **Payload**:
         ```json
         {
-          "generationId": "c3e4b7a1-8e1d-4f2a-8b8a-1e3d4a5b6c7d",
+          "generation_id": "c3e4b7a1-8e1d-4f2a-8b8a-1e3d4a5b6c7d",
-          "generatedCount": 2,
+          "generated_count": 2,
-          "generationDuration": 15234,
+          "generation_duration": 15234,
           "candidates": [
             {
               "front": "AI Candidate 1 Front",
               "back": "AI Candidate 1 Back",
-              "sourceFragment": "...context from the source text for candidate 1..."
+              "source_fragment": "...context from the source text for candidate 1..."
             },
             {
               "front": "AI Candidate 2 Front",
               "back": "AI Candidate 2 Back",
-              "sourceFragment": "...context from the source text for candidate 2..."
+              "source_fragment": "...context from the source text for candidate 2..."
             }
           ]
         }
         ```
 -   **Error Responses**:
-    -   `400 Bad Request`: If `sourceText` validation fails (e.g., length is outside the 1,000-10,000 character range).
+    -   `400 Bad Request`: If `source_text` validation fails (e.g., length is outside the 1,000-10,000 character range).
     -   `401 Unauthorized`: If the user is not authenticated.
     -   `500 Internal Server Error`: For generic server-side errors.
     -   `502 Bad Gateway`: If the external AI service is unavailable or returns an error.
 The response body should contain a user-friendly error message.